 The Aircraft Sector Understanding (ASU), which is a "gentlemen’s agreement", applies to officially supported export credits relating to civil aircraft.
 Although integrated as a sectoral annex into the Arrangement, it is a self-contained agreement, that operates with no recourse to any of the provisions of the Arrangement.
 The Participants to the ASU are slightly different from the Participants to the Arrangement.
-They are: Australia, Brazil, Canada, the European Union, Japan, Korea, New-Zealand, Norway, Switzerland and the United States.
+They are: Australia, Brazil, Canada, the European Union, Japan, Korea, New-Zealand, Norway, Switzerland, the United Kingdom and the United States.

 Minimum Premium Rates (MPR)